MeanderingProgrammer/render-markdown.nvim/README.md

         -- Applies to background of sign text highlight = 'RenderMarkdownSign',
     },
+    -- Mimic org-indent-mode behavior by indenting everything under a heading based on the -- level of the heading.
+Indenting starts from level 2 headings onward. indent = {
+        -- Turn on / off org-indent-mode
+        enabled = false,
+        -- Amount of additional padding added for each heading level per_level = 2,
+    },
     -- Window options to use that change between rendered and raw view win_options = {
         -- See :h 'conceallevel'